-At Inspirus, we hold monthly challenges that incentivize employees by encouraging the the right behaviors.
-This month is the "Fruit & Veggie 31 Day Wellness Challenge," that promotes a healthier diet by eating at at least one fruit and one vegetable per day during the month of April.
+At Inspirus, we hold monthly challenges that incentivize employees by encouraging the right behaviors.
+This month is the "Fruit & Veggie 31 Day Wellness Challenge," that promotes a healthier diet by eating at least one fruit and one vegetable per day during the month of April.
 Participants will receive points in our Connects employee engagement platform for achieving different levels of "success."
 Wellness challenges are fun, and promote camaraderie.

 You can also send out a monthly health-focused newsletter with details about gym memberships and discounts, corporate sports teams, wellness challenges and activities, and Q&As regarding health benefits and coverage options.

 If you make employee health an integral part of your company’s culture, you’ll experience less turnover and have a workforce that is less-stressed, more loyal, and more productive.
 Healthy employees equal a healthy company.

 De-stigmatize mental health problems through communication and counseling.

 While the pandemic played a prominent role in mental health problems globally, it also brought awareness to a topic that holds a certain level of stigma.
 Most people are reluctant to admit mental health issues because they don’t want to be viewed as weak.
 This has led to a rise in drug use, overdoses, and suicides.